Twin bridges

 Twin bridges are a set of two bridges running parallel to each other.
 A pair of twin bridges is often referred to collectively as a twin-span or dual-span bridge.
 Twin bridges are independent structures and each bridge has its own superstructure, substructure, and foundation.
 Bridges of this type are often created by building a new bridge parallel to an existing one in order to increase the traffic capacity of the crossing.

-While most twin-span bridges consist of two identical bridges, this is not always the case.
+Twin-span bridges may or may not have been constructed at the same time, and may not be identical or even the same type of bridge.
+Many but not all twin bridges carry one-way pairs of traffic.

 For a bridge owner, twin bridges can improve the maintenance and management of the structures.
 For motorists, twin bridges can limit the risk that both directions of traffic will be disrupted by an accident.

-Examples

-Carquinez Bridge – original cantilever span built in 1927 and later twinned in 1958; a newer suspension span was built in 2003 to replace the original 1927 span, which was later demolished in 2007.

-Chesapeake Bay Bridge – twin suspension spans with notable visual differences in construction techniques.

-Delaware Memorial Bridge – identical twin spans built 18 years apart from one another.

-Maria Skłodowska-Curie Bridge – almost identical triplets.

-Donald and Morris Goodkind Bridges – original Art Deco arch span built in 1929; newer steel bridge built in 1976.